SAP-samples/abap-cheat-sheets/04_ABAP_Object_Orientation.md

     "The ipow function is included in the method implementation.
 The "second example raises the exception.

-    "No TRY control structure, no syntax warning at compile.
+    "No TRY control structure, no syntax warning at compile time.
 However, "the calculation works.
     DATA(power_res1) = oref->inst_meth7( ip1 = 5 ip2 = 2 ).
     out->write( data = power_res1 name = `power_res1` ).